eldridgea/blog/content/post/project-transmute.md

-+++
+---
-author = "Eldridge Alexander"
+author: "Eldridge Alexander"
-date = 2015-08-24T04:22:47Z
+date: 2015-08-24T04:22:47Z
-description = "A script I wrote to automatically detect and convert video files to a travel optimized format." draft = false hero = "/img/6978815038_6d41a935f9_k.jpg" slug = "project-transmute" title = "Project Transmute"
+excerpt: "A script I wrote to automatically detect and convert video files to a travel optimized format."

-+++
+draft: false
+hero: "/img/6978815038_6d41a935f9_k.jpg"
+slug: "project-transmute"
+title: "Project Transmute"

+authors:
+  - Eldridge Alexander
+---

 I would like my videos to be ready to be moved to mobile devices when I want to travel, and things like [Plex](https://plex.tv) take too long for my liking.
 However I also prefer retaining the original full quality videos.